Protect children from harmful material and people on the Internet

 - Talk to you - If your child ever witnesses something that upsets them or makes them feel uncomfortable, make sure they know it's ok to talk with you.

 Monitor or browse the Internet with your kids and try to keep the computer in an open area.
 Don't allow your child to have their own computer in their own room.
-If you need to monitor your children's use while you're away consider a third-party filter programs that help protect your computer from inappropriate sites.
+If you need to monitor your children's use while you're away consider a third-party filter to protect your computer from inappropriate sites.
 See the Internet filters section for a listing of these programs.

 View Internet History